 Are unseemly black spots ruining your appearance?
 If the idea of ripping them out using ready-made “blackhead removal strips” or wax doesn’t sound appealing, we’ve got your back!
 Explore these gentler, more natural remedies for removing and even preventing blackheads.

 But first, what are these “unsightly” spots?
 Blackheads are tiny yellowish or black bumps that erupt on your skin.
-They are, in fact, one of six different types of spots that fall under acne; others include whiteheads, pustules, nodules, cysts, and papules.
+They are, in fact, one of 6 different types of spots that fall under acne; others include whiteheads, pustules, nodules, cysts, and papules.
 Also called comedones, blackheads are caused when hair follicles or pores get clogged.
 Specifically, when these comedones reach the surface of the skin and stay open they are blackheads, and when they’re closed and remain within the skin they’re called whiteheads.

 Hormonal changes, as in puberty or during childbirth, or birth control pills (both getting on one or stopping) can trigger a breakout.
 Hormonal changes cause sebaceous glands that produce the natural oil or sebum to go into overdrive.
 This excess sebum combines with dead skin cells to plug your pores, resulting in blackheads.1

 Blackheads aren’t “black” with dirt as popular lore would have you believe!
 When the sebum or oil and other particulates in an open comedo come in contact with the air, they tend to oxidize and discolor.
-This the color you see on the bumps.2
+This is the color you see on the bumps.2

 Blackheads can remain on your skin indefinitely unless you do something to get rid of them.3 While there are topical treatments, antibiotics, and other pills you can take to treat acne, including blackheads,4 try these natural alternatives if you want something milder.